We hope that the following information will help

 wide range of eating facilities and options.

-Women's Royal Voluntary Service (WRVS)
+Royal Voluntary Service (RVS) shops

-Women's Royal Voluntary Service (WRVS) shops selling
+The Royal Voluntary Service (RVS) shops selling

 sandwiches, snacks, hot and cold drinks, newspapers, magazines,